Intel-bigdata/SSM/docs/s3-support.md

 file: path matches "/{hdfs_dir}/*" | copy2s3 -dest {s3_dir}
 ```

-where `{hdfs_dir}` and `{s3_dir}` are the HDFS source direstory and S3 targe direstory.
+where `{hdfs_dir}` and `{s3_dir}` are the HDFS source directory and S3 target directory.

 ## Enable S3 support in HDFS（Optional）

 This is an optional step.
-We highly recommand enable this feature on HDFS for test and trouble shooting.
-The hadoop version we use is 2.7.
+We highly recommend enable this feature on HDFS for test and trouble shooting.
+The hadoop version we use is 2.7.3.

 ### Solve HDFS S3 dependency